movementlabsxyz/MIP/MIP/mip-84/README.md

 **Assumption**: The Relayer is insurance-based untrusted.
 The completion of the transfer to the bridge contracts is expected to operate correctly.
 However, in case of an error, the bridge operator can compensate for the error.

-**Soundness / Completeness**: We don't entirely trust the relaying mechanism, but we provide insured bounds.
+**Soundness / completeness**: We don't entirely trust the relaying mechanism, but we provide insured bounds.
 The value of the insurance fund is greater than the value that can be transferred within a certain time frame.
 The latter requires a rate limitation.
 This mechanism permits eventual soundness and completeness.
 See below the solution parts.

 **Risk**: The Relayer may be erroneous, misconfigured, or compromised.
 The Relayer may submit the completion of the transfer to the bridge contracts with errors.